polyaxon/polyaxon/templates/polyaxonfile_specification/sections.md

 Settings defines `run_type`, `concurrent_experiments`, `search_method`, and `logging`.
-In general the settings defines some values that must be unique for all experiments created with the polyaxonfile.
+In general the settings defines some values that must be unique for all experiments created based on this polyaxonfile.

 ### run_type

 Currently polyaxon supports three different run types:

  * `kubernetes` (default value): If your cluster is running on Kubernetes.
  * `minikube`: if your cluster is running on a minikube.
-    * `local`: In this case the polyaxonfile is used supposed to be used with `polyaxon-lib`.
+ * `local`: In this case the polyaxonfile is supposed to be used with `polyaxon-lib`.

 ### concurrent_experiments